Redislabs-Solution-Architects/rate_limiting_demo/README.md

 # rate limiting demo
 ######The demo showcases subscription based API rate limiting using fixed window algorithm.
-The application also implements authentication and session externalisation using Redis and Spring.
+Application also implements authentication and session externalisation using Redis and Spring.

 ##### Run using docker